 - Click "Create pull request".
 That submits all the info, starts the Continuous Integration (CI) tests and notifies the JMRI maintainers.

-- One of the maintainers will check over your code and the test results, and then either contact you for more info (occasionally), or merge it into the master branch in the the main repository (more often).
-You can sign up for a notification when that happens.
+- One of the JMRI maintainers will check over your code and the test results, and then either contact you for more info (occasionally), or merge it into the master branch in the the main repository (more often).
+You are automatically signed up for notifications when things happens.

 to indicate its status.
 Some of the more interesting ones are:

 - "After Next Test Release" and "After Next Production Release" - placed when a PR should be merged later for some reason

 - "Add To Next Release" - needs to be merged before the next release is built